 Literature can help us to build connections across time, space, and cultural experience.
-This course will introduce you to literature which has shaped both the European canon and other literary traditions from around the world.
-All the works you will read this semester from the ancient, medieval, and early modern periods have had a significant impact on the cultures in which they originated and have impacted modern texts you may be familiar with from your own reading.
-Engaging with poetry, short fiction, essays and novels from these periods, you will deepen your understanding of world literature as well as the cultural and historical contexts which shaped the texts you'll read.
+This course will introduce you to the early works of English literature which shaped the English literary canon as we know it today and whose influence can still be felt in literature all over the world.
+All the works you will read this semester-from the medieval and early modern periods and into the so-called 'Age of Enlightenment'-have had a significant impact on the development of English literature and certainly have impacted modern texts you may be familiar with from your own reading.

+Engaging with poetry, short fiction, essays, plays, and novels from these periods, you will deepen your understanding of English literature as well as the cultural and historical contexts which shaped the texts you'll read.
 In addition to practicing close readings of the assigned texts, we will also examine pertinent literary, social, cultural, political, and philosophical movements and trends throughout these time periods.
 You will also practice analyzing and researching literature as well as presenting your arguments in writing and through participation in class discussions.